JesacaLin/JesacaLin/README.md

 - 😃 Open to freelance and full-time opportunities in web development.
 Get in touch!

-- 📚 Currently learning TypeScript and React.
+- 📚 Currently learning React & SQL.

 - ❓ Ask me how my HackerRank 30 Days of Code journey is going...
 Please bring popcorn!